Certified Nursing Associate (CNA) Program Coordinator

 Student Record Management

 Audit student attendance records, specifically verifying that each CNA student has completed the required 76 contact hours.
 In addition to attendance records, the CNA coordinator should also review any exams completed, and the skill sign-off sheets to ensure the student was tested on each skill and the record includes the dates and signature of the instructor.
+Maintain and file instructor's attendance records on-site for review during survey visits.

 Program Communication

 Serve as the primary point of contact for the State Auditor, responding to any inquiries related to the CNA program.
 During the 2-year survey, the CNA coordinator must be available to answer questions, provide records, and be available so surveyors can access the classrooms.
 If any recommendations are provided because of the 2-year survey, the CNA coordinator must prepare the response and provide additional documentation for review as part of the plan of correction.
 In addition, if the DHHS receives complaints or needs information throughout the year, the CNA coordinator should be able to answer questions and respond.
+Additionally, the CNA coordinator must thoroughly understand all facets and regulations of the nurse aide training program.

 Qualifications: